-\begin{theorem}[Dvo\v{r}\'ak et al.~\cite{5choosfar}, Theorem 6] Let $G$ be a graph drawn in the plane, $P$ a path of length at most one contained in the boundary of the outer face $H$ of $G$, $w$ a vertex in $V(G)\setminus V(H)$ and $L$ a list assignment for $G$ such that $P$ is $L$-colorable, all vertices in $V(G)\setminus V(H)$ other than $w$ have lists of size at least five, all vertices in $V(H)\setminus V(P)$ have lists of size at least three and no two vertices with list of size three are adjacent.
+\begin{theorem}[Dvo\v{r}\'ak et al.~\cite{5choosfar}, Theorem 7] Let $G$ be a graph drawn in the plane, let $P$ be a path of length at most one contained in the boundary $H$ of the outer face of $G$, let $w$ be a vertex in $V(G)\setminus V(H)$ and let $L$ be a list assignment for $G$ such that $P$ is $L$-colorable, all vertices in $V(G)\setminus V(H)$ other than $w$ have lists of size at least five, all vertices in $V(H)\setminus V(P)$ have lists of size at least three and no two vertices with lists of size three are adjacent.
 If\/ $|L(w)|=4$, then $G$ is $L$-colorable. \end{theorem}

 We also use the following characterization of critical graphs with a short precolored face, given in \cite{bohmelc} (this can also be easily derived from Lemma~\ref{lemma-preouf}).